Ghana opposition boycotts president's inauguration

 Earlier, a new parliament dominated by the ruling party took office and elected its speaker and deputies.

-Ghana is one of Africa’s fastest growing economies and has maintained three decades of peace, making it a favorite among international investors and an anomaly in a region better known for revolts and civil wars.
+Ghana is one of Africa’s fastest growing economies and has maintained three decades of peace, making it a favourite among international investors and an anomaly in a region better known for revolts and civil wars.
+(Reporting by Kwasi Kpodo; Editing by Daniel Flynn and Andrew Heavens)